jkh400/random99/README.md

 <h1 align="left" style="border-bottom: none;">Leantime</h1>

-Leantime is a project management application built for small  teams and statups.
+Leantime is a project management application built for small  teams and startups.
 It povides a very intuitive user interface, helping users with different tasks.

-Features:
+## Features: ##

 * Project dashboards